timmyomahony/timmyomahony/README.md

 ### Hi there 👋

-I'm an independent Irish software developer helping tech-constrained teams pitch & deliver more ambitious apps and experiences.
+My name is Timmy and I'm an independent Irish software developer helping tech-constrained teams pitch & deliver more ambitious apps and experiences.

 On the tech side, I'm a full-stack developer with 10+ years of experience delivering fully-formed webs apps, from dynamic and interactive  frontend projects to data-centric backends.